 (2)The second is that it can be a false break only and price will soon head back in the original direction.

 Here’s an example of a trade in a similar situation that I took on the AUDUSD pair.
-See chart below: (enlarge if you cannot see clearly).
+See the chart below: (enlarge if you cannot see it clearly).

 You will notice that I took the first trade on the first downward trendline based on a bearish harami and also a spinning top pattern there but then price intersected that trendline and went up to the 2nddownward trendline.